lbcommer/ml-api-docker/README.md

 We are going to build a Docker image to expose a machine learning api.
 The api call takes a text as argument and predicts the personality of the person who wrote it.

-The models have been build using the following dataset:
+The model has been build using the following dataset:

 - [(MBTI) Myers-Briggs Personality Type Dataset](https://www.kaggle.com/datasnaek/mbti-type)